You don't have to live stressed out and exhausted.

 Yesterday morning I was chatting with my nearest and dearest about the insane number of rules I have in my life.
-Every now and then I catch myself living unconsciously, reverting back to the old habit of beating myself up for all the rules I am not following.
+Now and then I catch myself living unconsciously, reverting to the old habit of beating myself up for all the rules I am not following.
 Most of my rules start out like this: Good people….
-So I might say good people get up before 8pm, good people always read the paper, good people write their blogs first thing in the morning, good people respond to e-mails right away.
+So I might say good people get up before 8 pm, good people always read the paper, good people write their blogs first thing in the morning, good people respond to e-mails right away.
 So today’s Wondering Wednesday question is what are your rules?
 What rules do you have that ‘guide your life’?
 These rules can be rigid to free flowing, simple to complex.
-They appear unconsciously and they guide your life.
+They appear unconsciously, and they guide your life.

-Yesterday I made it a point to listen to how many rules play in my head through out the day.
-When I heard one I would say it out loud.
+Yesterday I made it a point to listen to how many rules play in my head throughout the day.
+When I heard one, I would say it out loud.
 Fortunately, my nearest and dearest is a wonderful, patient man who listened each time I would discover a new rule.
-Throughout the day I asked various friends, family, even clients what rules they made up for themselves and without much of a pause they litanied off 2 or 3 various rules.
+Throughout the day I asked various friends, family, even clients what rules they made up for themselves and without much of a pause, they listed off 2 or 3 various rules.
 The fascinating thing about these rules is that for some people the rule might be: good people get up early while others might have the complete opposite rule: good people sleep until they are well rested.
-THAT is the infallibility of these rules–they are illogical ‘rules’, messages we received years ago that we have swallowed hook line and sinker and now we believe them without even thinking about it.
+THAT is the infallibility of these rules–they are illogical ‘rules,’ messages we received years ago that we have swallowed hook line and sinker and now we believe them without even thinking about it.

 So today we are bringing our rules our into the open–the only way to defeat them is to start noticing them.
-To start announcing them out loud whether to your nearest and dearest, to yourself in the car or in the comment section of this blog.
+To start announcing them out loud whether to your nearest and dearest, or to yourself in the car.
 We have to start announcing our rules so we can begin to see the absurdity of this black and white thinking.
-I guarantee the more people that share the more people will have different rules about the same thing.
-Because here is the kicker–life doesn’t really have a right way and a wrong way–it doesn’t matter if you get up early, or sleep in until noon–we are all doing the best we can with what we have, trying to live happier more fulfilling lives–so give yourself a break and remember you are good, no matter what!!!
+I guarantee the more people that share, the more people will have different rules about the same thing.
+Because here is the kicker–life doesn’t really have a right way and a wrong way–it doesn’t matter if you get up early, or sleep in until noon–we are all doing the best we can with what we have, trying to live happier more fulfilling lives.
+So give yourself a break and remember you are good, no matter what!!